SQ2KRR/EU1KY-Analyzer-2026/README.md

 Build configuration files are located in the repository root.

+A separate source archive corresponding to the public firmware release is also available in the release assets.

 ---

 ## Documentation

 A new detailed user manual for **EU1KY Analyzer 2026 v2.1** is currently being prepared.

-The new documentation will describe the individual measurement, calibration and diagnostic functions step by step using actual screenshots captured directly from the analyzer.
+The new documentation will describe the individual functions step by step using actual screenshots captured from the analyzer.

+It will cover, among others:

+- first configuration
+- calibration
+- single-frequency measurements
+- SWR measurements
+- Smith chart
+- TDR
+- S21
+- RF component measurements
+- generator functions
+- antenna tools
+- diagnostics
+- configuration and service functions

-Documentation for older releases remains useful as reference material, but some menus, functions and screen layouts may differ from version 2.1.
+Documentation prepared for older firmware versions may differ from version 2.1 in menu structure, graphics and available functions.

 ---